HARRIXJANG/SSLFR_master/README.md

 ## Predict
 If you want to illustrate the machining feature recognition results of a part.
 Run `Predict.py`.

-## Evaluation
-The folder "all_eval_data" contains all public evaluation part graphs.
-(1)	Get the source code by cloning the repository: https://github.com/HARRIXJANG/DRLFS_master.git.
-(2)   Copy a txt file that you want to predict from the "all_eval_data" folder to the "eval" folder (only one file can be placed in the "eval" folder at a time).
-(3)	Run `Evaluation.py` to predict.
-The result is a txt file, in which each row is the handle numbers of all faces that can contruct an isotlated machining feature (the handle number of a face is unique and constant in NX 12.0).
-According to the result, readers can manually view the final display result in the corresponding CAD model from NX 12.0.

 ## Citation
 If you use this code please cite:
 ```